ricomariani/CG-SQL-author/docs/user_guide/05_cursors.md

   declare alt_row cursor for select b, c from big where big.id2 = main_row.id2;
   fetch alt_row;

-  -- update some of the fields 'result' from the the new cursor update cursor result(like alt_row) from cursor alt_row;
+  -- update some of the fields in 'result' from the `alt_row` update cursor result(like alt_row) from cursor alt_row;

-  -- and emit the 2nd row
-  out union result;
+  -- and emit the modified result, so we've generated two rows out union result;
 end;
 ```